spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

-We don't have any plans to provide commercial support for Spack at the moment, but it's nice to know that 23%, or 39 users and their organizations might be willing to pay for it.
+We don't have any plans to provide commercial support for Spack at the moment, but it's nice to know that 23%, or 39 users and their organizations, might be willing to pay for it.
 That's a fairly large percentage of users willing to pay for support for an open source product.